koheimiya/checkpoint/README.md

     - Simple task graph visualizer.
     - Pydantic/dataclass support in task arguments (as an incompatible, but better-UX object with TypedDict).
     - Dynamic prefix generation with prefix template (e.g., for specifying the log locations).
+- Remove `DiscCache` and use `shelve.
+- Use methods in TaskWorker directly.